Do you want to learn how to become a proofreader and earn money with your word skills?

 What you earn as a proofreader depends on several things.
 But I know you will love to have a figure to understand what you are getting into.

 However, do not expect to be an overnight millionaire.
 Freelance proofreading won’t do that for you.
-But it will be worth it if you get several trusted and regular clients.
+But getting several trusted and regular clients will be worth it.

 What qualifications do you need to be a proofreader?